Insights:

 Why is VR ideal for language learning?

-Language immersion and immersion in VR have been combined with great success to create optimal language learning experiences.
+Language immersion and immersion in VR have been combined with great success to create optimal language training experiences.

 The four important aspects of immersion in VR - sensory, actional, narrative, and social - happen to overlap with types of learning that are known to be effective, such as embodied learning, task-based learning, communicative learning, and social learning.